Dear reader of ADxS.org, please excuse the disruption.

 3.2.1.1.1.
 Attention tests

-In ADHD, it is not the technical ability to pay attention or direct attention that is impaired, but the way attention is directed is subject to different criteria than in people who are not affected.
+In ADHD, it is not the technical ability to pay attention or direct attention that is impaired, but the way attention is directed is subject to different criteria than in those not affected.
 Attention control in ADHD is subject to a different control system, which is much more dependent on the satisfaction of one’s own needs than in non-affected people.
-However, this is not selfishness, but an altered control of motivation over which those affected have no influence.
+However, this is not selfishness, but an altered control of motivation over which the person with ADHD has no influence.

-Anyone who knows enough ADHD sufferers knows how much they wish they could just be like everyone else - how much easier their lives would be.
+Anyone who knows enough people with ADHD knows how much they wish they could just be like everyone else - how much easier their lives would be.

 What looks from the outside like “You can do it if you want to” is actually “I can’t direct my will as I should”.

-If personal needs are addressed through intrinsic interest or rewards (which must be higher on average than for those not affected), the attention performance of ADHD sufferers improves more than that of those not affected.65 Ryffel-Rawak describes a typical example.66
+If personal needs are addressed through intrinsic interest or rewards (which must be higher on average than for people not affected), the attention performance of people with ADHD improves more than that of those not affected.70 Ryffel-Rawak describes a typical example.71

-A meta-study confirms that high rewards greatly improve test results in ADHD.67
+A meta-study confirms that high rewards greatly improve test scores in ADHD.72

-In ADHD, the deactivation of the Default Mode Network (DMN), which occurs with attention to the environment, is significantly reduced.
+In ADHD, deactivation of the default mode network (DMN), as occurs with attention to the environment, is significantly reduced.
 Personal motivation induced by high rewards equalized DMN deactivation in ADHD, so that it corresponded to that of non-affected individuals.
-MPH had the same effect.68
+MPH had the same effect.73

 3.2.1.1.2.
 Impulsivity (inhibition) can be improved through rewards

-Impulsivity in ADHD (inhibition ability) can also be influenced by rewards,70 up to results that correspond to the controls, while the same rewards improved inhibition to a lesser extent in children with brain injuries.71 Another study also found identical inhibition ability in ADHD sufferers and non-sufferers with high rewards.72 Another study found no improvement.73 It would be necessary to check whether the rewards here were possibly too low to arouse personal motivation.
+Impulsivity in ADHD (inhibition ability) can also be influenced by rewards,75 up to results equivalent to controls, while the same rewards improved inhibition less in children with brain injuries.76 Another study also found identical inhibition ability of persons with ADHD and non-affected people with high rewards.77 Another study found no improvement.78 It would be necessary to check whether the rewards here were possibly too low to arouse personal motivation.

 3.2.1.1.3.
 Reaction times: Reward accelerates reaction times and reduces reaction variance only in ADHD

 The test results on reaction times in ADHD are inconsistent.
-Many tests show a reduced reaction time in ADHD sufferers, while individual tests show an increased reaction time.
-Reduced reaction time in ADHD?
+Many tests show a reduced reaction time in people with ADHD, while individual tests show an increased reaction time.
+Reduced reaction time with ADHD?

-On average, the reaction time of people with ADHD varies more than that of people without the disorder.
+On average, the reaction time of people with ADHD varies more than that of people without ADHD.

-In one study, only the ADHD sufferers and their unaffected siblings showed accelerated mean reaction times and lower response variability under reward, but not the controls, while accuracy improved in all 3 groups.74
+In one study, when rewarded, only the persons with ADHD and their unaffected siblings showed accelerated mean reaction times and lower response variability, but not the controls, while accuracy improved in all 3 groups.79

-Activating, exciting tasks can cause test results of ADHD sufferers to correspond to those of controls.75 For example, test results of ADHD sufferers show inconspicuous results when a high test event rate (fast) is presented, while a low event rate (slow test) shows clear differences.7677
+Activating, exciting tasks can cause test results of people with ADHD to correspond to those of controls.80 For example, test results of people with ADHD show inconspicuous results when a high test event rate (fast test) is presented, while a low event rate (slow test) shows significant differences.8182

-One study hypothesizes that a slower event rate in tests with ADHD sufferers causes reduced intrinsic motivation due to their special motivational characteristics.78
+One study hypothesizes that a slower event rate on tests in people with ADHD causes reduced intrinsic motivation due to their specific motivational characteristics.83

 The optimal arousal range, in which no under- or overstimulation occurs, is much narrower with ADHD than with non-affected people.

-Even more important than the optimal arousal range, however, is the fact that ADHD sufferers can direct their attention just as well as non-affected people if they are personally motivated (example: hyperfocus).
+Even more important than the optimal arousal range, however, is the fact that persons with ADHD can direct their attention just as well as people without ADHD if they are personally motivated (example: hyperfocus).
 This is understandable in light of the stress benefits of altered attention control in ADHD.

 Stress benefits of distractibility, task switching problems and attention problems

 In addition to under- and overload, this limited capacity can also exist in terms of time, in the sense that the ability to compensate for under- or overload is limited.
-One teacher described her perception of a child with ADHD-I to us by saying that she could see how he or she would “fill up” in the first lesson and then develop the typical ADHD-I symptoms.
+One teacher described her perception of a child with ADHD-I to us by saying that she could see how the child “ran full” in the first lesson and then developed the typical ADHD-I symptoms.

 Special features of sleep tests

 Another special feature was found in sleep tests.
-Many sleep tests found reduced REM sleep in ADHD sufferers.
+Many sleep tests found reduced REM sleep in people with ADHD.
 However, these tests only lasted one night.
-However, in sleep tests in which there was an acclimatization night and in which only the second night was evaluated, even more REM sleep was found in ADHD sufferers than in non-affected persons.4
+However, in sleep tests in which there was one night of acclimatization and in which only the second night was evaluated, even more REM sleep was found in persons with ADHD than in people without ADHD.7

 When the first and second nights were analyzed together, the total amount of REM sleep was the same as for non-affected persons.
-These results could be interpreted to mean that particular excitement (the first night in an unfamiliar environment) is a stronger stressor for ADHD sufferers than for non-affected persons.
+These results could be interpreted to mean that particular excitement (the first night in an unfamiliar environment) is a stronger stressor for people with ADHD than for those not affected.

 Whether more intensive REM sleep is possibly related to the high sensitivity symptom of more intense, more colorful dreams is an open question.
 According to our understanding, high sensitivity underlies all ADHD.